gprasanthi9/Debug-Squad-Seafile/Assurance-Cases.md

 ### Areas for Improvement

 * Timely Deliverables: We need to work on submitting all parts of our assignments by agreed-upon internal deadlines.
-* Collaborative Problem-Solving: Enhance our approach to jointly tackling complex issues, leveraging each team member's strengths.
 * Documentation Quality: Improve the consistency and detail in our documentation, especially for complex security concepts.
-* Code Review Process: Implement a more structured peer review system for our documentation contributions.
+* Review Process: Implement a more structured peer review system for our documentation contributions.

 The Project Board can be found here: [Debug-Squad-Seafile](https://github.com/users/gprasanthi9/projects/3/views/1)